 This project aims to save the only known population of the critically endangered Mindo Harlequin Toad (Atelopus mindoensis), rediscovered in 2019 after being thought extinct for 30 years.
 The project will implement a rapid-response monitoring program, the sourcing of a backup ex-situ colony based on tadpoles, and the creation of a reserve to protect the habitat of the only surviving population.
-All of these actions seek to increase population densities and ultimately help save the species from extinction.
+All these actions seek to increase population densities and ultimately help save the species from extinction.

 Rapid-response project to save the Mindo Toad